chef/supermarket/README.md

 Trello Project: https://trello.com/c/aBFr3DaK

 OmniAuth
 --------

-Super Market uses OmniAuth for authentication.
+Super Market uses [OmniAuth](https://github.com/intridea/omniauth) for authentication.
 The OmniAuth configuration is data-driven, so you can configure OmniAuth to use whatever authentication method your organization desires.
 You can read more about OmniAuth on the [OmniAuth GitHub page](https://github.com/intridea/omniauth).
 In short, you need to create and register Super Market as an application and setup the keys in the `config/application.yml` file.

 To register GitHub as an OmniAuth login method:

 1. [Register your application](https://github.com/settings/applications/new)
+2. Make sure the Authorization callback URL has the app's URL with the /auth/github/callback path
-2. Add the following to your `config/application.yml`:
+3. Add the following to your `config/application.yml`:
   ```yaml
   omni_auth:
     github: